Rounakdeepsingh/face_recognition_attendance_system/README.md

 A powerful and scalable Face Recognition-based Attendance System built with Python, OpenCV, and the Face Recognition library.
 This system automatically marks attendance by recognizing faces from a live camera feed, storing the data securely for future records and audits.

+📄 Publication

+This project is officially published in the International Journal of Emerging Technologies and Innovative Research (JETIR).
+You can read the full paper here:

+🔗 Face Recognition Attendance System - JETIR Paper

+🏅 Certification

+The details of certification related to this project are officially documented in the published research paper.
+You can access the paper here:
+🔗 View Published Paper

+📝 This paper includes the certification acknowledgment for the Face Recognition Attendance System, validating its authenticity and technical implementation.

 🚀 Key Features

 ✅ Real-time Face Detection & Recognition